Quarter (urban subdivision)

 Quarter can also refer to a non-administrative but distinct neighbourhood with its own character: for example, a slum quarter.
 It is often used for a district connected with a particular group of people: for instance, some cities are said to have Jewish quarters, diplomatic quarters or Bohemian quarters.

-The Old City of Jerusalem currently has four quarters: the Muslim Quarter, Christian Quarter, Jewish Quarter and the Armenian Quarter (it used to have a Moroccan Quarter).
-A Christian quarter also exists in Damascus.

 History

-Most ancient Roman cities were divided to four parts, called Quarters, by their two main avenues: the Cardo and the Decumanus Maximus.
+Most ancient Roman cities were divided to four parts, called quarters, by their two main avenues: the cardo and the decumanus maximus.